CUSTODY & parenting time

 WHAT IS A 'PARENTING PLAN'?

 A 'Parenting Plan' is the written document that formally outlines the details of Access and Parenting Time.
 Developing a good parenting plan can be hard work.
 Aside from the big question about where everyone will live, there are a lot of details to work out.
 How will you handle holidays and special occasions, are there people you do not want to be around your children, will you need permission to take the kids camping for a week in the summer?
 These decisions will have a lasting impact on everyone so putting in the effort to get a solid plan in place is important.
-Plans can be modified if both parents agree (and the court if there was an order), or if there is a material change in circumstances.
+In Nova Scotia plans can be modified if both parents agree (and the court if there was an order), or if there is a material change in circumstances.
 However, changing a Parenting Plan though the Nova Scotia courts is often not an easy thing to do, so getting it right the first time is a worthwhile goal.
 Even if you and the other parent put together a document, it's highly advisable to have a lawyer review it for you to ensure your children's rights are protected.

 DRAFTING A PARENTING PLAN